xianhengma/chartx/README.md

-# Chartx (Interactive data visualizations with one line of Ruby code!)
+# Chartx

-Chartx is a Ruby gem helps you to develop fancy charts.
+Chartx is a Ruby gem helps you to develop fancy interactive data visualizations with one line of Ruby code!:)
 It's a ruby wrapper of nvd3, which is an attempt to build re-usable charts and chart components for d3.js without taking away the power that d3.js gives you.

 ## Installation